Chargeback Fraud: What Is It and How Can You Prevent It?

 In fact, they hire their in-staff to investigate these claims, which will involve going through the customer’s transaction history and comparing it with the purchase history.
 However, this investigation sometimes ends up being wrong and

 If the chargeback fraud committed was a friendly fraud, it usually doesn’t have an element of malicious intent.
 Sometimes, it could be a case of kids using their parent’s credit cards to make purchases on video games or spending them without knowing they are committing fraud.
 Sometimes, if a customer doesn’t feel satisfied with a product or has forgotten about a transaction they made, it is possible they will make a mistake and request a chargeback.
 This is very much different from the criminal chargeback, which has all the elements of a crime.
 The criminal chargebacks will usually involve cases of stolen credit cards.
 The malicious intent is there as the person requesting a chargeback intends to defraud the merchant with false information.
-This is where pre-authorisation comes in, as it will be easier to detect that the order is not legitimate.
+Pre-authorization combined with tokenisation and 3D Secure 2.0 helps detect high-risk transactions and reduce unauthorized chargebacks.

 If the merchant has no proof, it will eventually put them in the hands of the fraud.
 Why friendly fraud is difficult to tackle is because it is usually done by trusted customers who have no suspicious history.
 In fact, the merchant won’t even suspect that they may be lying about the charge.

-The reason why chargeback frauds are on the rise is because of today’s internet transactions.
-There are get to be regulations that can properly meet up with today’s internet market space.
+The growth of chargeback fraud has accelerated due to the rise in card not present fraud — a common issue in transactions involving subscription-based services and digital goods.
+There are yet to be regulations that can properly meet up with today’s internet market space.
 It is hard to fight these kinds of fraud as most prosecutors don’t have the will or resources to handle this crime, which is why prevention becomes imminent.

-It is easier to prevent chargeback frauds, and you can do this by adapting to good business practices.
+It is easier to prevent chargeback frauds, and you can do this by implementing effective ecommerce fraud management strategies.
 You will need to educate your buyers, especially if you want to avoid chargeback frauds.
 Here are a few but critical steps you can take for your online business to reduce the rate of attempted chargebacks.

 Get Pre-Authorization for an Order: If you want to prevent chargebacks, you should ensure that you get your customer’s authorisation properly for the goods bought before you ship them for delivery.